How to Run an Agile Retrospective for Leaders

 .

-When I am preparing development work, I write Gherkin-style stories, which follow the “Given/When/Then” format.
-I learned this technique at Hashrocket and have practiced it ever since.
-It’s incredibly effective.
+When preparing feature development work, I write Gherkin-style tickets, which follow the “Given/When/Then” format.
+Many people call these stories, and I do, too.
+This technique is incredibly effective!
 But why?
 In this post, I’ll try to answer that question.

 Button, Link, or Neither?
 Three Principles for Clarity and Accessibility